What is sexual trauma & abuse?

 Yes.
 None of our services are gender specific and our advocates are specially trained to make our services accessible and safe for people of all sexual orientations and gender identities.
-Please feel free to visit our Handouts & Downloads page where we have specific materials for LGBTQ+ victim-survivors of sexual trauma and abuse.
+We recognize the unique needs of lesbian, gay, bisexual, transgender, gender non-conforming, and Two-Spirit survivors regardless of who their perpetrator is.

 What if I was drinking (or they were drinking) during the assault?

 Alcohol or drugs do not cause sexual assault.
 If you were under the influence and experienced a sexual assault, it was not your fault.
 They are used as tools by perpetrators to facilitate assault.
 Additionally, alcohol or drugs do not excuse a perpetrator’s behavior.
 People have a right to be under the influence and not be sexually assaulted.
 If you are under the drinking age or were using drugs, do not let that stop you from getting the support you need.
 Call The Care Center advocates to learn more and explore your options at 785-843-8985.

 I didn’t resist or fight back, can I still call it rape or assault?